Renfrewshire Council

 Get help with funeral costs

-Other sources of money to help pay for a funeral might include an insurance policy, a tax refund, a cash sum or pension, and/or a war pension.
+Other sources of money to help pay for a funeral might include an insurance policy, a tax refund, a cash sum, pension, or war pension.

 Getting financial help